Rman92/RedisUserNotificationService/README.md

   await PublishMessage("message", message);
 }
 ```

-### Session handling

-The chat server works as a basic _REST_ API which involves keeping the session and handling the user state in the chat rooms (besides the WebSocket/real-time part).

-When a WebSocket/real-time server is instantiated, which listens for the next events:

-**Connection**.
-A new user is connected.
-At this point, a user ID is captured and saved to the session (which is cached in Redis).
-Note, that session caching is language/library-specific and it's used here purely for persistence and maintaining the state between server reloads.

-A global set with `online_users` key is used for keeping the online state for each user.
-So on a new connection, a user ID is written to that set:

-**E.g.** `SADD online_users 1` (We add user with id 1 to the set **online_users**).

-After that, a message is broadcasted to the clients to notify them that a new user is joined the chat.

-**Disconnect**.
-It works similarly to the connection event, except we need to remove the user for **online_users** set and notify the clients: `SREM online_users 1` (makes user with id 1 offline).

 **Message**.
 A user sends a message, and it needs to be broadcasted to the other clients.
 The pub/sub allows us also to broadcast this message to all server instances which are connected to this Redis: